- In 2017-18, the college received over $17.9 million in external funding.

 - Ranked 42nd nationally for federally-financed education related research by the National Science Foundation.

 - In 2017-18, the college accounted for 38.75% of the University's total external funding awards.

 Tate Grant and Innovation Center

-The College is home to the Tate Grant and Innovation Center.
-The mission of the center is to promote research, innovation, and grant and contract acquisition in the College of Education and Human Development through research support services, research seminar series, and an internal grant program.
+The college is home to the Merze Tate Grant and Innovation Center.
+The mission of the center is to promote research, innovation, and grant and contract acquisition in the College of Education and Human Development through research support services, research seminar series and an internal grant program.

-For more information about the Tate Center and research within the College of Education and Human Development, please visit the Tate Grant and Innovation Center website.
+For more information about the center and research within the College of Education and Human Development, please visit the Tate Grant and Innovation Center website.

 Recent research accomplishments

 Visit the CEHD news page for recent research accomplishments.